Excel’s Transpose Function – Syntax, Uses and Troubleshooting

 =TRANSPOSE(array)

-Using TRANSSPOSE – Simple Example
+Using TRANSPOSE – Simple Example

 Let’s look at an easy example to see the TRANSPOSE Function in action.